rest-routes/rest-routes-documentation/_build/html/_sources/index.rst.txt

 .. note:: We recommend you to choose the **Editable** method which can be POST, PUT or PATCH in order to follow the best REST practices.

 .. warning:: This is a dangerous endpoint type!
 You must be sure of what you are doing.
-This endpoint will let you delete both single and a range of entries from any kind of database table, even default WordPress ones.
+This endpoint will let you update both single and a range of entries from any kind of database table, even default WordPress ones.
 So, pay attention specially to the Filters section and always make database backup.

 **Columns to Edit**